thibaudbrault/PokeRef/README.md

 - Learning to fetch data from an API and use this data.
 That was the first time that I've used an API and at first I had problems to understand how the fetch API worked and how to use and display the data returned.
 - Moving to Styled-Components.
 Not a big problem because it uses nesting like Sass so I didn't have to modify a lot of CSS, but I had to learn how to create global styles and how to create themes and switch between them.
 - Implementing an infinite scroll (now removed) in React with <a href="https://www.npmjs.com/package/react-infinite-scroll-component" target="_blank">react-infinite-scroll-component</a>.
 I had problems with creating the function that fetches more data and the function that says when there are more elements to return.
 Maybe I'll try to implement it with React-Query but it's currently not a priority.
-- Virtualizing the moves, abilities and items pages' lists.
+- Tried to virtualize the moves, abilities and items pages' lists.
 I tried to implement it by using <a href="https://github.com/bvaughn/react-virtualized" target="_blank">react-virtualized</a> and <a href="https://github.com/petyosi/react-virtuoso" target="_blank">react-virtuoso</a>, but I had a few problems (the main one being that it did not take into account the sorting of the list and returned the list without it).
 - Implementing React-Query.
 I had to learn how to modify my custom hooks to make it work with React-Query and how to import the data from the hooks.
 It took me some time to make the transition works, but I don't regret it because my code is more readable (mainly the part where I import my hooks, but also the way I handle the loading state to return an animation while the data is being fetched) and it's an easy way to cache data.
 - Moving from CRA to Next.
 The main problem I had was learning to use dynamic routing and when I understood it the migration became easier.
 It still took me some time because I had to move all my files in other folders, change the paths in imports, implement the <Image /> component along with a width and height, correct some problems with the images (the creation of multiple spans wrapping the image that was solved by using next/future/image before moving to Next 13) and a few other problems with the <Link /> component (the fact that it can't have multiple children, that it needs to have a 'href' instead of the 'to' used in react-router to give the path and that you need to put an anchor tag inside the Link and use passHref).
+- Converting all the files to Typescript and declare all the types.
+Currently working on it and nearlt finished.

 <h4>Contents</h4>